C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <br>

-If you sponsor me for my work for the OSINT and Cyber Community, you will get:
+If you sponsor me for my work that is done to help the OSINT and Cyber Community, you will get:

 - A sponsorship badge displayed on your GitHub profile
 - A shoutout on Twitter (+10K Followers)